 - The average drunk driver will drive 80 times under the influence before their first arrest

 - There is a No Tolerance policy for drivers under the age of 21 caught with any alcohol in their system.
 These individuals may be fined, lose their license, or go to jail if they are caught.

-Our attorneys recommend no individual driver under the influence, instead designate a sober driver or find an alternate form of transportation.
+Our car accident attorneys recommend no individual driver under the influence, instead designate a sober driver or find an alternate form of transportation.
 This will help you avoid the strict penalties associated with drunk driving and it could save your life, along with others on our roadways.